The Music Educators Forum was held as part of the Contemporary Music Roundtable 2017.

 Graduate outcomes for musicians

-Speaker: Jenni Hillman, Doctoral Candidate Melbourne Graduate School of Education, The University of Melbourne
+Speaker: Jenni Hillman, Music educator, Doctoral candidate, Melbourne Graduate School of Education

 Embedding employability skills into tertiary education has become a hot topic due to government and community expectations and its accountability to society.
 Exploring the lived experience of early career and establishing professional musicians, this mixed method study investigates how tertiary music education has contributed to musicians’ careers and how the experiences of graduates from different types of providers interact with other factors.